 Step into the bathroom and you may never want to leave.
 The bathroom had two sinks, a freestanding bathtub, the dreamiest rain shower and every amenity you could need.
 On the other side of the shower is a built-in wardrobe and drawers, luggage rack and safe.

-We have also stayed in the “standard” garden view and ocean view rooms – you can expect the same high-quality furnishings that are featured in the private villas.
+Don’t worry if you don’t book a villa at Anantara Tangalle – we have also stayed several times in the “standard” garden view and ocean view rooms – you can expect the same high-quality furnishings that are featured in the private villas.

 The Facilities & Food at Anantara Tangalle